Oct 26, 2023

 - Save your changes.

-Edit the Hosts File in MacOS
+How to Edit Hosts File in macOS

-If you’re running macOS from Leopard (10.6) to its latest version, follow these steps to edit the hosts file:
+If you’re running macOS from Leopard (10.6) to its latest version, follow these steps to edit the Mac hosts file:

 - Click on the Launchpad and open Terminal.